paulgriffiths/osxasm/README.md

 even the most basic of error checking and input validation.
 Use at your own risk, and do not treat this as quality code.

 Run `make` to make executable files.
-The Yasm assembler is required.
+Xcode command line tools required.